Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Hatoyama, Miyo (A bubbly, sporty girl).md

 Created in version: V0.27

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hatoyama%2C%20Miyo%20(A%20bubbly%2C%20sporty%20girl)%20-%20Toast%20and%20Shifted%2C%20V0.53.student">Hatoyama, Miyo (A bubbly, sporty girl) - Toast and Shifted, V0.53.student</a>
+Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hatoyama%2C%20Miyo%20(A%20bubbly%2C%20sporty%20girl)%20-%20Thomas%20and%20Shifted%2C%20V0.53.student">Hatoyama, Miyo (A bubbly, sporty girl) - Thomas and Shifted, V0.53.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---